 All products (including interim ones) are subjected to a comprehensive multi-stage internal quality assurance process.
-In addition, in the preparation of reports and some health information products, an external review is performed as a further quality assurance step.
-An external review is optional for rapid reports, addenda, working papers, and certain health information products (see Section 2.1.5).
+In addition, during the preparation of products, an external review procedure may be performed as an optional further quality assurance step.
 The choice of internal and external reviewers is primarily made on the basis of their methodological and/or professional expertise.